ahammond/auto_getlogger/README.md

 -----------

 Currently doesn't work with either static or class methods.
 I'm not sure how to solve this problem.
+I'm working on it thought.